 Another framework that has made a huge splash is Accord.NET.
 Being a .NET ML formwork, it can work wonders in recognizing patterns, processing images, processing statistical data, and the likes.
 This apart, Accord.NET can be used in hypothesis tests, statistical data distribution, kernel functions, and the likes.

 Owing to a multitude of qualitative algorithms, Shogun has turned out to be an extremely handy and user-friendly tool.
 Written in C++, this open-source framework can structure data to address different ML issues.
 One of the best things about Shogun is that it can easily run on Linux, MacOS, Windows, and so forth.
-In addition to this, this framework can support bindings to many other Machine Learning libraries.
+In addition to this, this framework services can support bindings to many other Machine Learning libraries.
 Such lists of Machine Learning libraries include SLEP, SVMLight, libqp, Tapkee, LibLinear, and the likes.

 There are many other open-source frameworks available in the market, which can help you in your ML endeavours.
 To know more about in this regard, make sure to get in touch with the best of developers in town.